ValerioBellaveglia/Dynamican/README.md

       end
     end

-I personally have put this in `app/decorators/models/user/dynamican_overrides.rb` (you need to load the folder if you don't already have it) but you can make it work as you please.
-I recommend to keep it separate from the original User model though.
+I personally have put this in `app/decorators/models/user/dynamican_overrides.rb` (you need to make rails load the folder if); you can make it work as you please but i recommend to keep it separate from the original User model.

-WARNING: if you do this, User `permissions` and `permission_connectors` methods are not relations anymore, so methods like `<<` and `create` won't work on them.
+WARNING: if you have done this override, User `permissions` and `permission_connectors` methods are not relations anymore, so methods like `<<` and `create` won't work on them.

 ## Usage